pimarko/slt_project/README.md

 ./install.sh

-To obtain the clusterin, run
+To obtain the clustering, run

 **python project.py**